USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

     1,3800.1,4800,546,364,2015
     2,4800.1,8500,600,400,2015

+Where,

+* :math:`curb\_weight\_min` and :math:`curb\_weight\_max` are in pounds
+* :math:`dmc` refers to Direct Manufacturing Cost
+* :math:`item\_cost` refers to the cost inclusive of indirect costs using the "Markup" value on the inputs_workbook worksheet

-The tool determines curb weight using the test weight information from the package description in the ALPHA input file, less 300 pounds (test weight is defined as curb weight plus 300 pounds).
-Based on the curb weight, the start-stop system costs are added based on the values in :numref:`start_stop_sheet`.
+The module determines the presence of start-stop from the "Start Stop" column of the ALPHA input file and determines curb weight using the "Test Weight lbs" column of the ALPHA input file less 300 pounds (test weight is defined as curb weight plus 300 pounds).
+Based on the curb weight, the start-stop system costs are determined based on the values in :numref:`start_stop_sheet`.

-The engine-related costs can then be summed as shown in :math:numref:`engine_costs`.
+The engine-related costs can then be summed as shown in equation :math:numref:`engine_costs`.

 ..
 Math::
     :label: engine_costs

     & EngineCosts \\
-    & = \small EngineCost_{Displacement, Cylinders} + TurboCost + CEGRCost \\
+    & = \small EngineCost_{Displacement, Cylinders} - TurboCost - CEGRCost \\
-    & + \small FuelSystemCost + DeacCost + ATKCost + StartStopCost
+    & - \small FuelSystemCost - DeacCost - ATKCost - StartStopCost

 Where,